-- develop the association as an international network of producers of live music
+- Develop the association as an international network of producers of live music.

-- initiate and encourage the development of international exchanges, special projects and collaborations, between producers and artists both within and outside Europe
+- Initiate and encourage the development of international exchanges, special projects and collaborations, between producers and artists both within and outside Europe.

 Members join Europe Jazz Network to:

-- co-operate with other members
+- Co-operate with the other 100+ members.

-- collect and share information and knowledge
+- Collect and share information with other members and the wider jazz community.

-- establish models of good professional practise
+- Establish models of good professional practice.

-- advocate for jazz and cultural activity in Europe
+- Advocate for jazz and cultural activity in Europe.

 Membership Rights and Responsibilities:

-Each member pays an annual membership fee of 1.000,00 €uros, which contributes to the network's general running costs and allows each member to send one representative to the annual General Assembly.
+- Each member pays an annual membership fee of €1.000,00 which contributes to the network's general running costs.
+The membership fee includes free registration and allows a contribution to travel and accommodation costs to the annual General Assembly/European Jazz Conference.

-Board members all work for EJN on a voluntary, unpaid basis.
+- Board members all work for EJN on a voluntary, unpaid basis.